-The past year has been one of unprecedented disruption, crisis, protest and transformation.
+The past year and a half has been one of unprecedented disruption, crisis, protest and transformation.

-Registration is open and complimentary for all who wish to attend.
+This online conversation is open and complimentary for all who wish to attend.
+Pre-registration is required.

 The COVID-19 pandemic spotlighted the need for effective leadership in the public, private and not-for-profit sectors.
 Please join us for a candid conversation with four exceptional health care leaders who have had to rely on their strength of character to meet a myriad of challenges, perform in their roles, and to influence others to work through the pandemic.